← Back to all projects

 Overview

-Toshiba's Fuel POS system is the touchscreen that gas station cashiers use all day, every day.
+The Fuel POS system is the touchscreen that gas station cashiers use all day, every day.
 It handles pump monitoring, prepay transactions, in-store sales, loyalty programs, product catalogs.
 All of it, on one screen, hundreds of times per shift.

 The problem was that the interface had been built up over years without much design direction.
 Layouts were dense, patterns were inconsistent, and even basic tasks like processing a prepay took way too many taps.
 I was brought on to redesign the core experience so it could actually keep up with the pace cashiers work at.